 “Setting stone is similar to laying bathroom tile,” Roger says.
 You prepare a base, level each piece, and fill in the joints.
 But while tile can be set with one hand, laying a 100-pound stone slab takes brawn and is best handled by two people.
 “You only want to move them once,” Roger says, “so take your time to set each stone straight with uniform 3/8-inch gaps between them.”

-Sketch out the project on graph paper first to minimize cuts, stagger the joints, and estimate how much amterial you’ll need.
+Sketch out the project on graph paper first to minimize cuts, stagger the joints, and estimate how much material you’ll need.
 Bluestone comes in rectangles and squares—from 1- to 4-foot-square peices., in 6-inch increments.
 One ton of stone dust, for a 1-inch setting bed, will cover about 200 square feet.
-A ton of pack laid at 3-inches will cover 75 sqaure feet.
+A ton of pack laid at 3 inches will cover 75 square feet.